simondorfman/ricochet-robot/README.md

 The destination cell of the game and the color change eachtime a group reach it and win the round, otherwise the game maintain the same.

-For the Makefaire i have also added all the necessary functionality to move the real robot with the rest api exposed by the arduino yun.
+For the Makefaire i have also add all the necessary functionality to move the real robot with the rest api exposed by the arduino yun.
 ## Screenshot ##

 ### WEBPAGE ###